-The results described in section IV-B show that overall OS outperforms LS and HS.
+The results described in Section IV-B show that overall OS outperforms LS and HS.
 Although LS keeps high compliance and robustness to external perturbations and uncertainties, it cannot achieve satisfactory cleaning performance.
 Instead, HS failed in performance, safety, and robustness since it renders a rigid behavior at the end-effector, resulting in high interaction forces with the environment since it rejects the external disturbances during motion.
 On the other hand, OS is capable of exerting the right amount of force for the cleaning task and, at the same time keeping as much compliance as possible when no interaction is required.

-The framework developed in this paper allowed to easily teach a mobile manipulator to perform an interactive task.
+The framework developed in this letter allowed to easily teach a mobile manipulator to perform an interactive task.
 The target tasks consist of complex interaction with the environment and unconstrained motions in a larger workspace w.r.t. the reachable workspace of a fixed-base robotic arm.
 Moreover, the robot can robustly apply the learned interaction force while maintaining free-motion compliance.
-If, instead, the kinesthetic demonstrations were used to learn only desired end-effector desired position and velocity trajectories and a constant stiffness was used as it is done for HS and LS, a tradeoff should have been found between ensuring compliance and high task-related performance.
+If, instead, the kinesthetic demonstrations were used to learn only desired end-effector desired position and velocity trajectories and a constant stiffness was used as it is done for HS and LS, a trade-off should have been found between ensuring compliance and high task-related performance.
 Even if achieving an acceptable trade-off was feasible, it would not have been possible to obtain the robustness to external perturbations that our framework accomplishes.
 In addition, our approach ensures the passivity of the system through an energy tank-based constraint and allows to include payload limits and stiffness bounds as constraints in the optimization problem.

 Future work will include the learning procedure of all the relevant parameters of the Cartesian impedance whole-body controller, such as the motion modes and secondary tasks through an admittance-type physical interface.
-In this work, the task considered allowed to choose a priori some suitable controller parameters that would have ensured the successful loco-manipulation behavior of the robotic platform during the whole task execution, but in more complex environments,
+In this work, the task considered allowed to choose a priori some suitable controller parameters that would have ensured the successful loco-manipulation behavior of the robotic platform during the whole task execution, but in more complex environments, this is not always the case.
+Furthermore, the self-tuning of the weighting matrices of the QP formulation ( $\mathbf{Q}$ and $\mathbf{R}$ ) represents another appealing future development.